Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

 You can choose if your Action Button transmits a single or multiple call(s) in case multiple elements are selected.

-    $mytable->actionbuttons = [
+    $mytable->actionbuttons[] = [
         'id' => -1, // This forces single call execution.
     ]

-You can also use actiobuttons in a column to treat the corresponding record.
+You can also use actionbuttons in a column to treat the corresponding record.

     public function col_action($values) { // Button will be added to action column.